Whittlesea Bicycle Users Group, serving the Whittlesea Cycling Community.

 We look forward to seeing you on an official WBUG once restrictions are relaxed, until then a big wave if we pass on the bike track.

-The Age Online has an interactive map that shows a five kilometre circle around your home.
+The ABC Online has an interactive map that shows a 25 kilometre circle around your home.

 Type your address into the search bar and a circle will appear showing your five kilometre radius.

 Whittlesea BUG supports the use of the COVIDSafe App and askes that all riders have this enabled on their mobile devices.

 Whittlesea BUG uses Team App to register rides and communicate with members and riders.